 Liberating the inner critic: how to transform selfishness into self-control

-Facebook Twitter LinkedIn Pinterest Liberating the inner critic: how to transform self-doubt into self-control Remember the last time you listened to your inner voice?
-Not the one that constantly criticizes and doubts, but the one that truly supports and encourages you.
-If you're shaking your head because you don't know the last time you heard that voice, it's a good [...]
+Liberating the inner critic: how to transform selfishness into self-control Do you remember the last time you listened to your inner voice?
+Not the one that keeps criticizing and doubting, but the one that really supports and encourages you.
+If you're shaking your head because you don't know the last time you heard that voice, you're in the right place.
+Twenty-five years [...]

 "